 As recommended by the Indiana Department of Education, Whitko Community School Corporation utilizes a Multiple Pathways to Identification system to select high ability students.

-These pathways include an outstanding score on a norm-referenced measure of ability (96th percentile or higher) OR an outstanding score (95th percentile or higher) on a norm-referenced measure of achievement OR qualitative indicators of high ability for those whose scores on either the norm-referenced measure of achievement or ability just missed the cut score guidelines for identification.
+These pathways include an outstanding score on a norm-referenced measure of ability 90%ile or higher) OR an outstanding score (90%ile or higher) on a norm-referenced measure of achievement OR a score (88%ile or higher) on a norm-referenced measure of achievement if twice exceptional OR qualitative indicators of high ability for those whose scores on either the norm-referenced measure of achievement or ability just missed the cut score guidelines for identification.

 Performance-based assessments that evaluate the performance of students involved in complex learning opportunities through the use of instruments, such as the following: